 Participants can display art, interactive projects, and demonstrations in Varsity Hall (Union South, floor 2).
 Students display their projects for the length of the session and share about their work with attendees circulating the room.
 If you have any questions, please don’t hesitate to reach out to ugradsymposium@wisc.edu.

-5- and 10-Minute Presentation
+5- or 10-Minute Presentation

 Participants who select this format will prepare a 5- or 10-minute-long presentation in the weeks leading up to the event.
 Artist talks, speeches, and other presentations that last 5 to 10 minutes are included in this category.
 Many students choose to use slides or other presentation materials, but this is not required.